-- " what viable seeds are available in the soil and canopy seed banks or dispersed from an area nearby - " changes to competition for resources and space.
+- what viable seeds are available in the soil and canopy seed banks or dispersed from an area nearby - changes to competition for resources and space.
 Following a disturbance, there's a burst in seedling recruitment and regrowth in response to increased light, space and other resources.
-After this initial flush of plant establishment and regrowth, seedling recruitment slows down as competition for space, light, water and other resources increases - " life history timing including primary and secondary juvenile periods before the disturbance occurred

-" a plant's ability to establish without further disturbance71.
+After this initial flush of plant establishment and regrowth, seedling recruitment slows down as competition for space, light, water and other resources increases - life history timing including primary and secondary juvenile periods - prior occupancy of the plants in the area before the disturbance occurred a plant's ability to establish without further disturbance $^{71}$ .